 Anytime I have multiple people in my network asking me the same (or similar) questions, that’s a good indicator that it’d make a good topic for a blog post.

 So, what are people asking?
 Well, it seems that folks in the Genesis community are wondering whether there’s a market for selling Genesis themes.
-I’m no expert and my experience is limited to the two themes I sell (Winning Agent & Utility Pro), but here goes my answers to these questions:
+I’m no expert and my experience is limited to the handful of themes I’ve created/sold (the only one still living is Utility Pro), but here goes my answers to these questions:

 - Is Genesis right for commercial themes?